NETWAYS/foreman-training/configmanagement/03_ansible.md

  * Configure callback plugin
  * Add your host to the inventory
  * Create and distribute a SSH key
- * Download the role "reallyenglish.ntpd"
+ * Download the role "geerlingguy.ntp"
  * Create a playbook and run it

 !SLIDE supplemental exercises